 Most students open their own bank account but parents can also set up a student bank account in the Gilmour Business Office.
 This allows students to withdraw a weekly allowance and have access to money for special needs.

 There are seven live-in proctors and assistant dean of residential life/house parent.
-The dean of residential life lives in adjacent private residence, to support the nearly 70 students living in the dorm from five countries and 13 states in the U.S.
+The dean of residential life lives in adjacent private residence, to support the nearly 70 students living in the dorm from seven countries and 14 states in the U.S.